Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Introduction

-The strength of spaces of type B and the set $\cN$ is that results from the Banach space theory generalise by replacing the norm by semi-norms from $\cN$.
-Technical difficulties arising from working with the set $\cN$ instead of the norm are overcome by the probabilistic techniques of stochastic domination and Chernoff's bound.
+The strength of spaces that satisfy Condition C and the set $\cN$ is that results from the Banach space theory generalise by replacing the norm by semi-norms from $\cN$.
+Technical difficulties arising from working with the set $\cN$ instead of the norm are overcome by the probabilistic techniques of stochastic domination and Chernoff's bound, see Appendix \ref{section:appendix_orderings}.

-In Section \ref{section:application_markov}, we apply the results to the study of Markov transition semigroups.
-First, we introduce the \textit{strict} topology $\beta$ on $C_b(E)$, where $(E,d)$ is a complete separable metric space. $\beta$ has the property that the continuous dual of $(C_b(E),\beta)$ is the set of Radon measures.
-Furthermore, the results in Wiweger and Sentilles \cite{Wi61,Se72}, show that $(C_b(E),\beta)$, together with the supremum norm, is of type A and of type B.

-Under some natural conditions for Markov transition semigroups, we show that strongly continuous semigroups on $(C_0(E),\vn{\cdot})$ correspond to strongly continuous semigroups on $(C_b(E),\beta)$.

-A second result is in the area of the \textit{martingale problem}.
-Solving the martingale problem is a technique that is used frequently to construct a Markov process corresponding to a given generator.
-We show, under some compactness conditions, that the solution to a martingale problem yields a semigroup that is strongly continuous on $(C_b(E),\beta)$.
-As a consequence, we show that the generator of this semigroup is an extension of the generator of the martingale problem.
+In Section \ref{section:comparison_bicontinuous}, we consider $\tau$ bi-continuous semigroups.
+We show that if the so called mixed topology $\gamma = \gamma(\vn{\cdot},\tau)$, introduced by Wiweger\cite{Wi61}, has good sequential properties, bi-continuity of a semigroup for $\tau$ is equivalent to strong continuity and local equi-continuity for $\gamma$.

+In Section \ref{section:application_markov}, we show that the spaces $(C_b(E),\beta)$ and $(\cB(\fH),\beta)$, where $E$ is a Polish space, $\fH$ a Hilbert space and where $\beta$ is their respective strict topology, are strong Mackey and satisfy Condition C. This implies that our results can be applied to Markov transition semigroups on $C_b(E)$ and quantum dynamical semigroups on $\cB(\fH)$.